bizarrefish/TestVisor/README.md

 - TestComplete
 - You name it

+### Test Run
+A sequence of tests, results and artifacts.
+Normally the result of running a test plan.

 ### Test Plan
 A representation of tests to run on the target along with information to control snapshotting.
 Currently using an embedded Mozilla Rhino (via IKVM) to do this.
 May end up being the best choice.